julia-actions/julia-runtest/README.md

 You can pass arguments from the workflow specification to the test script via the `test_args` parameter.

-This is useful, for example, to specify separate workflows for fast and slow tests.
+This is useful, for example, to specify separate workflows for fast and slow tests, or conditionally enabling quality assurance tests.

 The functionality can be incorporated as follows: